-- 5.1 The refreshed plan has been developed through regular, continued engagement with key stakeholders and communities.
-It builds on the previous engagement as reported when Our City: Our Plan was first approved, including relighting our city engagement programme (2500 people), young people design jams and residents surveys (470 responses). - 5.2 Further consultation has been undertaken as part of the 2023/24 refresh as part our city budget consultation which ran from the 20 December 2022 to 18 January 2023.
-The 'Delivering your Priorities for Wolverhampton' consultation received 56 responses with key themes including education, employment and skills, housing, and children and young people.
+- 5.1 The refreshed plan has been developed through regular, continued engagement with key stakeholders and communities. - 5.2 Further consultation has been undertaken as part of the 2024/2025 refresh as part our city budget consultation which ran from the 20 December 2022 to 18 January 2023. - 5.3 It is vital that we continue to engage with communities and city partners as we deliver our council plan.

-- 5.3 Throughout the year there are opportunities for local people to help shape future service delivery and feedback their priorities for the city.
-There is a continuous process to ensure these views are fed into the annual refresh of Our City: Our Plan.
-A key example of this is the recent 'Customer Experience Strategy' consultation which received over 650 responses and included a series of focus groups with representatives from the city's equality groups.
-Key themes from the consultation including the future use of digital technology to deliver services were fed into the refreshed Our City: Our Plan. - 5.4 It is vital that we continue to engage with communities and city partners as we deliver our Council Plan.
 This will be taken forward as a continuous conversation with our communities and targeted opportunities to co-produce innovative solutions to the City's challenges.